Skip to main content

 // You can also create a custom Dokimos evaluator that wraps Spring AI evaluators

-Evaluator dokimosEvaluator = new BaseEvaluator("relevancy") {
+Evaluator dokimosEvaluator = new BaseEvaluator("relevancy", 1.0, List.of()) {

 @Override

-protected EvalResult doEvaluate(EvalTestCase testCase) {
+protected EvalResult runEvaluation(EvalTestCase testCase) {

 // Convert Dokimos -> Spring AI -> evaluate -> convert back